 This seminar analyzes the issues faced by advocates and business managers at the intersection of business operations and efforts to promote international human rights.
 Drawing on international standards, industry case studies, legal proceedings, the work of international organizations, and a growing academic literature, the class explores four inter-related themes: 1) corporate responsibility; 2) human rights standards; 3) corporate accountability; and 4) business practice.

-The seminar will meet once weekly for two hours.
+Requirements and Grading: The seminar will meet once weekly for two hours.
 There will be assigned readings, class discussion and in-class exercises.
 Grading will be based on (i) class participation, including in-class exercises; (ii) two short written assignments; and (iii) a seminar paper in the form of a legal memo to the CEO of a company facing human rights challenges.

 To ensure that students will be exposed to a wide range of views and experience, the seminar may include guest participants.
 Representatives of multinational businesses, international organizations, human rights and other non-governmental organizations may be invited to join class sessions and contribute their special knowledge on the topics to be discussed.